 “We Need Congress to Step Up” with John B. King

-“Designing Learning Settings” with Pam Cantor
+“Designing Learning Settings” with Pamela Cantor, M.D.

 We also asked Karen Pittman (Forum for Youth Investment), Zaretta Hammond (author of Culturally Responsive Teaching and The Brain), Gisele Shorter (Raikes Foundation) and Cynthia Leck (Transcend Education) about the strengths young people are bringing to this crisis, what concrete advice they’d give for navigating COVID and how to use the science of learning and development to tackle issues right around the corner.

 More Than Just Caring: A Discussion with Karen Pittman about How to Equip Young People with the Right Set of Skills to Succeed

 Parents Are The First Teachers: A Discussion with Zaretta Hammond

 Comfort, Solace and Wholeness: A Conversation with Gisele C. Shorter about How Educators and Students Can Jointly Process and Grow from a Crisis

 Cultivating Trusted Relationships: A Conversation with Rob Jagers

 The 3R’s—Relationships, Routines, Resilience: A Conversation with Pamela Cantor, M.D.

 Prepping for Re-Opening: A Conversation with Lizzette Reynolds